Background pattern

 200

-For the powder: sodium citrate, sodium chloride, calcium chloride and glycine.
+For the powder: sodium citrate, sodium chloride, calcium chloride, and glycine.

-For the solvent: water for injection.
+For the solvent: water for injectable preparations.

-Appearance of the product and contents of the package
+Appearance of the Product and Container Contents

 The solvent is a clear and colorless liquid.

-100 UI/ml powder and solvent:
+100 IU/ml powder and solvent:

 • Solvent, 5 ml in a vial, with a stopper and a flip-off cap.

-• 2 alcohol wipes.
+• 2 alcohol swabs.

-200 UI/ml powder and solvent:
+200 IU/ml powder and solvent:

-• Powder, 1000 UI, in a vial, with a stopper and a flip-off cap.
+• Powder, 1000 IU, in a vial, with a stopper and a flip-off cap.

 • Solvent, 5 ml in a vial, with a stopper and a flip-off cap.

-• 2 alcohol wipes.
+• 2 alcohol swabs.

-Not all package sizes may be available.
+Not all container sizes may be available.

 Marketing Authorization Holder